Distributed Mixture-of-Experts and Expert Parallelism

 Source: Learning Factored Representations in a Deep Mixture of Experts

 The MoE was defined as a set of independent experts (feed-forward networks, \(f_i(x)\) in the picture) alongside a gating network (also a feed-forward network, \(g(x)\)).
 All the experts and the gating network receive the same input \(x\).
-The gating network outputs the distribution of each expert relevance/importance for the given input and is defined as by \(g(x) = Softmax(x · W_g)\) in its simplest form, where \(W_g\) is a (optional) learnable transformation.
+The gating network outputs a distribution of each expert’s relevance/importance for the given input and can be defined in its simplest form as \(g(x) = \mathrm{Softmax}(x \cdot W_g)\), where \(W_g\) is an (optional) learnable transformation.
 Finally, the output of the system (\(z\)) is the sum of the outputs of all experts weighted by the output of the gating network.

-The implementation of a MoE module is straighforward, and you can find the full code with running examples in the moe.py file in the supporting repository:
+The implementation of a MoE module is straightforward, and you can find the full code with running examples in the moe.py file in the supporting repository:

 class MoE(nn.Module):